 Your next question might be: how could attackers practically gain access to my systems?
-Although your IT systems exposed to the Internet are constantly being probed, phishing is the most common route into corporate systems.
+Although all IT systems exposed to the Internet are constantly being probed, phishing is the most common route into corporate systems.
 They can be incredibly specific to an individual (Spear Phishing) or opportunistic (Mass Phishing).
-Cyber criminals are using the narrative of COVID 19 to deceive people into clicking links.
+Cybercriminals are using the narrative of Covid-19 to deceive people into clicking links.
 Staff may be concerned about contracting the virus and therefore click on links relating to testing or scientific information.
 They may also entice distressed people by mentioning government payments about unemployment and furlough schemes.
 All these methods aim to deceive staff and individuals by playing on their fears.
-But it takes a single click on a wrong link or attachment for the attacker to compromise a computer and thus, be on your internal network.
-Then, the attacker can leverage this access for an array of hostile activities like ransomware deployment or tricking the finance department to pay fake invoices.
+All it takes is a single click on a wrong link or attachment for the attacker to compromise a computer and thus, be on your internal network.
+The attacker can then leverage this access for an array of hostile activities like ransomware deployment or tricking the finance department to pay fake invoices.

 How to increase your cyber security posture

-Fortunately, companies have access to a good number of solutions to help them to reduce such risk.
-Before you kick off tactical solutions and spend your money on various products, it’s a great time to revise your IT and cyber strategy.
-IT and cyber should support your business as it continues to evolve.
-For example, you may consider a vision to facilitate agile and remote working; now might be the right time to introduce or increase cloud solutions and software as a service to your organisations.
+Fortunately, organisations have access to a good number of solutions to help them to reduce such risk.
+Before you kick off tactical solutions and spend your money on various products, it is wise to first revise your IT and cyber strategy.
+IT and cyber should support your organisations as it continues to evolve.
+For example, you may want a vision to facilitate agile and remote working.
+In this case; now might be the right time to introduce or increase cloud solutions and software as a service to your organisations.
 You may have already deployed them at short notice and now wish to ensure they are also securely configured.

 - Phishing is the main entrance to your systems for attackers, organisations may wish to organise a simulated phishing exercise to see how staff respond to a suspicious email or link and whether any further training is required.